Charity & Community Support

 Local Charity Fundraising

 We ask our members to select two local charities each year, and these are the charities that we support via events and other fund-raising activities such as coffee mornings, quiz nights, sponsored exercise events and our annual charity Summer Ball.
 The selection process takes place in July-August each year and the selected charities are supported for 12 months.
-This year (2022-2023) the charities chosen by our members the Elisabeth Curtis Centre, Riding for the Disabled and the Sue Ryder St John’s Hospice in Moggerhanger.
+This year (2023-2024) the charities chosen by our members are FACES and St John’s Special School in Kempston.

 Support for Charities and Community Groups